MorrisMA/MAM65C02-Processor-Core/README.md

 introduced by WDC in its 65C802/65C816 microprocessors.)

-The core handles an interrupt signal, which external logic asserts after it processes any interrupts that it provides.
+The core handles an interrupt signal, which external logic asserts after it processes any interrupts that it services.
 That is, the core accepts and performs the interrupt trap processing, but the external logic must implement the type of interrupt (maskable or non-maskable), and provide the vector to the core.
 This implementation is different than the original processor's in that an indirect jump through a predetermined address is not performed by the core.
-The implementation envisioned is that the external interrupt controller records the vectors for reset (RST), the non-maskable interrupt (NMI), or the maskable interrupt (IRQ) and provides the apropriate vector when requested by the core.
+The implementation envisioned is that the external interrupt controller records the vectors for reset (RST), the non-maskable interrupt (NMI), or the maskable interrupt (IRQ) and provides the appropriate vector when requested by the core.

 The core assumes that the external memory is implemented as an asynchronous